 Want to learn how to make your red hair color last longer?
 Sean Godard, Redken brand ambassador and global artist, is here to school you on everything you need to know to stop red hair from fading and ensure your hue looks flawless for weeks to come.

 Why does red hair color fade so fast?

 Before you learn how to make your red hair color last as long as possible, you should know why it fades so fast in the first place.
 Godard says the reason the color red fades so quickly is pretty simple—it all comes down to science.

 Because red color molecules are larger than other color molecules, the type of dye you choose will also make a huge impact on how long your hue lasts.
-For the longest lasting color, your best bet is to opt for a permanent dye as opposed to a semi, demi, or temporary dye.
+For the longest-lasting color, your best bet is to opt for permanent red hair dyes as opposed to a semi, demi, or temporary dye.

 Permanent dye is formulated with tiny molecules that can penetrate the hair cuticle and enter the hair cortex.
 Once the molecules are inside the hair cortex, bleach and ammonia lift the hair’s natural color allowing the dye to give your strands a new hue.
-Whereas semi, demi, and temporary dyes just coat the hair with color.
+Whereas semi, demi, and red temporary hair color just coat the hair with color.